nexdrew/next-build-id/README.md

 - `describe` (boolean, default `false`): use git tag description instead of latest commit sha

-    Specify this a `true` to use `git describe --tags` instead of `git rev-parse HEAD` for generating the build id.
+    Specify this as `true` to use `git describe --tags` instead of `git rev-parse HEAD` for generating the build id.
 If there are no tags in your local git repository, the latest commit sha will be used instead, unless you also specify `fallbackToSha: false`.

 - `fallbackToSha` (boolean, default `true`): fallback to latest commit sha when `describe: true` and no tags exist